 Office of Global Education

-For information on academic policies and regulations related to study abroad and the Office of Global Education at Georgetown, please review the Academic Regulations: Study Abroad section of the bulletin.
+For information on academic policies, processes, and regulations related to study abroad and the Office of Global Education at Georgetown, please review the Academic Regulations: Study Abroad section of the bulletin.

 As participants in OGE programs, students remain matriculated at Georgetown University for the term they are enrolled, and are thus eligible to apply financial aid toward the costs of OGE programs.
 Students should consult the Office of Student Financial Services for details on their individual financial aid packages.

 Students studying abroad for a semester or academic year are billed Georgetown tuition.
 The tuition payment does not cover the additional costs of living abroad such as transportation, meals, housing, passport/visa fees, insurance, or personal expenses.
 Fees for short-term programs are determined on an annual basis and include academic fees, room and partial board, program-organized excursions, and mandatory supplemental health insurance.
 Airfare to/from the program location is not included for OGE education abroad programs.